markuman/go-redis/README.md

-# redis-octave beta
+# redis-octave

-This package is ~basically syntax compatible to https://raw.github.com/dantswain/redis-matlab/
+This package is ~basically syntax compatible to https://raw.github.com/dantswain/redis-matlab/ But take care, redis-octave has the bigger functionality! :)

 A [Redis](http://redis.io) client for [GNU Octave](http://www.gnu.org/software/octave/), written in pure Octave, using [instrumen-control](http://octave.sourceforge.net/instrument-control/index.html) 0.2.0 package.

 This client works by establishing a TCP connection to the specified Redis server and using the [Redis protocol](http://redis.io/topics/protocol).
+It's fast.
+It writes 1*10^6 Values in ~10 seconds (tested on AMD E-450) on localhost.

+Written and tested:
+* octave 3.6.4
+* instrument-control 0.2.0
-Written and tested with octave 3.6.4 and redis 2.6.13
+* redis 2.6.13

 ## ToDo

 * handling strings in redisGet
 * make it work with matlab too (far far away)
-* implement SMEMBERS (my needs atm)

 # Example